Set up a Git repository

 Check project status

 WebStorm allows you to check the status of your local working copy compared to the repository version of the project.
-It lets you see which files have been modified, which new files have been added to the VCS, and which files are not being tracked by Git.
+It uses specific colors to let you see which files have been modified, which new files have been added to the VCS, and which files are not being tracked by Git.

 The Unversioned Files changelist shows all files that have been added to your project, but that are not being tracked by Git.